-Create a working plan on graph paper.
 Begin by measuring your patio site, then use these measurements to draw a sketch of your patio to scale.
 Remember that choosing a relatively flat and level site will make your work easiest.
-Then choose the type of pavers you want.
+Next, choose the type of pavers you want.
 Pavers come in a variety of shapes, sizes, colors, and materials.
 Paver manufacturers may offer literature with ideas for different patterns you can use, and the layout you choose will determine not only the quantity but also the kinds of materials you need.
-A basic square or rectangular patio will be relatively easy to layout and install, while one with curves or rounded edges will require a substantial amount of cutting of pavers.
+A basic square or rectangular patio will be relatively easy to lay out and install, while one with curves or rounded edges will require a substantial amount of cutting of pavers.
 Order your materials now.
-It's always best to order about 5 percent more than you will need to accommodate mistakes and breakage.
+It's always best to order about 5 percent more than you will need to account for mistakes and breakage.

 Lay out the patio on the building site, using stakes and strings and using your planning drawing as a guide.
 The easiest way to do this is by driving vertical stakes into the ground then using layout strings to outline the boundaries of the patio.
 If you are installing a curved patio, use a garden hose or ropes to outline the contours of the patio.